balderdashy/sails-docs/policies.md

 # Policies
 Sometimes when you hit certain contoller actions, you want to perform a job.
-You do not want to worry if the data you recieved is valid, if a user is authorized, or many other things.
-Policies allow you to run a piece of middleware logic before your actions run.
+You don't want to worry about if the data you recieved is valid, if a user is authorized, etc. Policies allow you to run a piece of middleware logic before your actions run.

 ## Defining Access Control Rules
-if you look in **config/policies.js** file, by default you will see a single policy set.
+If you look in the **config/policies.js** file, by default you will see a single policy set.

 ```javascript
 module.exports.policies = {